What is a Non-Taxable Transaction Certificate and why would I need one?

 Avoiding double-taxation of the same sale.

 Services.
 Gross receipts from sales of services for resale are deductible if the subsequent sale is subject to GRT.
 It often applies to independent contractors who are, in effect, subcontractors whose services are resold in a transaction that is subject to GRT.
 The buyer of the services issues an NTTC Type 5 to their customer as proof that the customer's services are not subject to GRT.
-Note: A the second-level seller, for example a subcontractor, must pay GRT.
+Important: A the second-level provider must pay GRT.
 If it seems like double-taxation, it is!

 Example: Consultant 1 has a contract to provide services to an end user.
 Consultant 1 purchases services from consultant 2 who in turn purchases services from consultant 3.
 The result is that consultant 1 pays GRT, consultant 2 has deductible (i.e. reportable but non-taxable) gross receipts and consultant 3 pays GRT.
 Here's how it goes: